-The Miami immigration attorneys of Colombo & Hurd can help you or your business assess these changes to the immigration fee schedule.
+The Tampa immigration attorneys of Colombo & Hurd can help you or your business assess these changes to the immigration fee schedule.
 To discuss your concerns and immigration goals online or at our Miami or Orlando law offices call toll-free at 800-549-5523 today.

 What Authorizes USCIS to Change the Fee Schedule?

 Some individuals are concerned about why United States Citizenship and Immigration Services would elect to change the fee schedule and impose a more significant burden on those individuals who are looking to immigrate to the U.S. and for businesses seeking immigration solutions.
 Some people are more concerned with the legal authorization while others are more concerned with the practical reasons behind USCIS the USCIS action.
 On the legal side, it is actually the Department of Homeland Security (DHS) that is authorized per the Immigration and Nationality Act (INA) § 286(m), 8 U.S.C.
 1356(m)to set fees for immigration services.
 The agency is permitted to “ensure recovery of the full costs of providing all such services, including the costs of similar services provided without charge to asylum applicants or other immigrants.”